shiyinjita/KM_ComplexFilterToolbox/README.md

 UPDATE: Dec./2018 This toolbox has undergone a major revision which is on-going.
 Many many bugs in the filter approximation routines have been fixed and at the time of up-load almost all of the examples in ./examples are working.
 Numerical conditioning has been significantly improved (this is ongoing).
 A large number of filter realization functions have been added to ./lib.
 Again, the update is ongoing and not yet finished.
 For example, many of the library routines have been deprecated and should be deleted and/or renamed.
 The intention is this will occur in the next few months.
 Also, much of the code requires a lot of cleaning, refractoring, more documentation, etc. Again, it is hoped this will occur, and given that currently work on the toolbox is only being done by myself, part-time, it might take a bit of time.
 The following of this README has not been changed since 2016, but will be updated soon.
 Good luck, and I hope you enjoy doing complex filter design; it is an area I personally find fascinating even though it doesn't seem to be currently popular.
 I'm hoping that after finishing the update, I can change directions to looking into using the toolbox in some applications; one area I'm very interested in is maximally decimated filter-banks using IIR digital filters.
 I've played around in this previously using FIR filters, but I don't think much has been done wrt to IIR filters, and I'm hoping the toolox might be of some use for this application.
+The examples now include some first efforts at digital filter banks based on cascade filters (for example, see: examples/FltrBnk_1_6_0.m.
 -Ken

 To see some examples of designing filters, start Matlab (Copyright, 1984-2016, The Mathworks Inc.),